Te Wai-o-Pareira / Henderson Creek

-The Te Wai-o-Pareira / Henderson Creek is an estuarine river in the Auckland Region of New Zealand.
+The Te Wai-o-Pareira / Henderson Creek is a tidal creek in the Auckland Region of New Zealand.
 It flows north from its sources in the Henderson Valley and Titirangi, before reaching the western Waitematā Harbour.

 Geography

 The section of the creek known as Te Wai-o-Pareira / Henderson Creek begins at the point when the Opanuku Stream and Oratia Stream intersect at Henderson; where tidal estuarine water from the Waitematā Harbour begins.
 The creek joins the Mānutewhau Creek at the western edges of the Waitematā Harbour.
 The south-western arm of the creek where the Momutu and Paremuka streams confluence is known locally as Huruhuru Creek, and traditionally by the name Wai Huruhuru Manawa.

 Tributaries of Te Wai-o-Pareira / Henderson Creek include the Momutu Stream, Rarawaru Stream, Paremuka Stream, Ōpanuku Stream, Oratia Stream and the Waikumete Stream.

 Much of the creek has been reforested with native bush.
 The International Walkway of Trees can be found in central Henderson on the banks of the creek, showcasing many varieties of non-native trees.